lars-frogner/Backstaff/README.md

 ## Using the command line program

 If you have installed the binary, simply run the `backstaff` command.
-If you instead are running directly from the repository, the simplest way to run the command line executable is with `cargo run` command.
+If you instead are running directly from the repository, the simplest way to run the command line executable is with the `cargo run` command.
 This will also perform any necessary compilation prior to running the program.
 All arguments following a double dash (`--`) will then be passed along to the `backstaff` program.

 Actions are specified and configured through a hierachy of subcommands, which can be inspected by looking at their help texts.
 For example, the help text for the `snapshot` subcommand can be viewed as follows:
 ```